AEspinosaDev/Vulkan-Engine/README.md

 sudo apt-get install libxi-dev
    ```

-This uses x11 backend, if you want to use Wayland install Wayland depedencies.
+This uses x11 as windowing system, if you want to use Wayland install Wayland depedencies.

 After that, follow these steps: